developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 new targets for your Prometheus server.

-Upon the [installation of Victoria Metrics Operator](#victoria-metrics-operator), you are, by default and unless excplicitly disabled, opting in for automatic conversion of every one of the Prometheus Stack's CRDs into that of Victoria Metrics Operator[^vm-object-conversion].
+Upon the [installation of Victoria Metrics Operator](#victoria-metrics-operator), you are, by default and unless explicitly disabled, opting in for automatic conversion of every one of the Prometheus Stack's CRDs into that of Victoria Metrics Operator[^vm-object-conversion].